zhangxiubo/C50/README.md

-# C50
+# Ross Quinlan's C5.0 decision tree classifier organised as a CMake project

+## Overview
-Source code of Ross Quinlan's open source C5.0 classifier organised as a CMake project.
+This repo contains the source code for Ross Quinlan's C5.0 decision tree classifier organised as a CMake project.

-Source obtained from C5.0's website: https://www.rulequest.com/
+Source code obtained from C5.0's website: https://www.rulequest.com/

+## To build it

+From a shell where `cmake` and `make` are accessible:

+1. Clone the repo: `git clone https://github.com/zhangxiubo/C50.git`
+2. Invoke `CMake`: `cmake C50`
+3. Invoke `make`: `make all`